-He also talked about making money quickly, which I was skeptical about reading, but his whole thing regarding that point was to find clients that will pay you for a certain service you excel at.
+6) He also talked about making money quickly, which I was skeptical about reading, but his whole thing regarding that point was to find clients that will pay you for a certain service you excel at.

-He also talked about scaling in a business when you reach a point where you need to automate it and get other people to handle parts of it so you can relax, otherwise the business can be in trouble.
+7) He also talked about scaling in a business when you reach a point where you need to automate it and get other people to handle parts of it so you can relax, otherwise the business can be in trouble.

-It is towards the end of the book in which he discusses how to specifically get started (besides linking to his site) where he talks about affiliate marketing, creating products on Clickbank and having that be your “CF” business which means “Cash Flow” that eventually can reach a point where you may not be able to make much more in which case you can expand and invest into investing in startups and then bigger businesses that can potentially bring, large stable profits.
+It is towards the end of the book in which Alex discusses how to specifically get started (besides linking to his site) where he talks about affiliate marketing, creating products on Clickbank and having that be your “CF” business which means “Cash Flow” that eventually can reach a point where you may not be able to make much more in which case you can expand and invest into investing in startups and then bigger businesses that can potentially bring, large stable profits.

 But while the second and third options which is basically investing are common sense for anyone who has enough saved up, it is the first option, the Cash Flow, which is very different because most people who are able to afford large scale investments aren’t usually those who work stable jobs and don’t own business, it is usually people who take risks and have been able to make much more than normal jobs can bring and what Alex has done is provide ideas to make your initial start into a rich lifestyle more possible by taking a smart risk initially, first by changing your thoughts on money and risk and then giving you a business ideas.